Trial by Fire!

 Ali was human, but the words force of

-still applied, and I would infinitely rather have tangled with an
+nature still applied, and I would infinitely rather have tangled with an

 irritated werewolf than Ali in mama bear mode.